 The final dissertation must be submitted electronically as a PDF document to OhioLink, the Ohio Library and Information Network.
 Candidates are not required to publish the dissertation and hard copies will not be accepted.
 The dissertation may not include materials restricted from publication.
 For assistance in determining if the dissertation contains restricted materials, contact the WGSS subject librarian.
-Information on how to submit the dissertation can be found on the Graduate School's website on the page Format Review and Submission: gradsch.osu.edu/ completing-your-degree/dissertations-theses/format-review-andsubmission.
+Information on how to submit the dissertation can be found on the Graduate School's website on the page Format Review and Submission.